AlsaceDigitale/hhcamp_2015/_includes/professional/content.markdown

 This year Hacking Health Camp give you :

-- a better vision of tomorrow digital health : understand changing that come, new xxxxxxxx, improve your knowledge in digital health.
+- a better vision of tomorrow digital health : understand changing that come, new challenges, improve your knowledge in digital health.
 - experiment a unique moment : creation process of health innovation
 - in just 4 days